Free-by-cyclic groups, automorphisms and actions on nearly canonical trees: Quadratic growth

-\begin{itemize} \item Start with a free-by-cyclic group, $G= F_3 \rtimes_{\Phi} \Z$, where $\Phi$ has quadratic growth, \item Consider a finite index subgroup, $G_0=F_3 \rtimes_{\Phi^r} \Z$, so that $\Phi^r$ is UPG, \item Find a good basis of $F_3$ for $\Phi^r$ and use this to construct a tree whose deformation space is left invariant by any automorphism of $G_0$, \item Deduce that the (reduced) tree of cylinders, $T=T^*_c$, of this space is $G_0$-canonical, \item Use Proposition~\ref{prop:no_really_theres_an_action} to deduce that $T$ is nearly $G$-canonical \item Show that $\Aut^T(G)$ is finitely generated, using Theorem~\ref{thm:BassJiang}, and conclude that $\Aut(G)$ is finitely generated. \end{itemize}
+The strategy of the proof of this section is much like the last: \begin{itemize} \item Start with a free-by-cyclic group, $G= F_3 \rtimes_{\Phi} \Z$, where $\Phi$ has quadratic growth, \item Consider a finite index subgroup, $G_0=F_3 \rtimes_{\Phi^r} \Z$, so that $\Phi^r$ is UPG, \item Find a good basis of $F_3$ for $\Phi^r$ and use this to construct a tree whose deformation space is left invariant by any automorphism of $G_0$, \item Deduce that the (reduced) tree of cylinders, $T=T^*_c$, of this space is $G_0$-canonical, \item Use Proposition~\ref{prop:no_really_theres_an_action} to deduce that $T$ is nearly $G$-canonical \item Show that $\Aut^T(G)$ is finitely generated, using Theorem~\ref{thm:BassJiang}, and conclude that $\Aut(G)$ is finitely generated. \end{itemize}

-We establish some notation.
-Given a group, $G$, a subgroup $H$ of $G$ and elements $g,h$ of $G$ we set: